meichthys/uptime_kuma/README.md

 Install using HACS and setup like any other integration via the UI.
 Enter the uptime kuma instane url and credentials.

-The URL needs to be the full url with HTTP://HOST:PORT or HTTPS://HOST
+The URL needs to be the full url with HTTP://HOST